James R. Arnold

-James Richard Arnold (May 5, 1923 - January 6, 2012) was the Harold C. Urey Professor of Chemistry (emeritus), and a noted pioneer in the field of planetary and space chemistry at the University of California at San Diego (UCSD), where an endowed lectureship has been established in his name.
+James Richard Arnold (May 5, 1923 - January 6, 2012) was the Harold C. Urey Professor of Chemistry (emeritus), and a noted pioneer in the field of planetary and space chemistry at the University of California, San Diego (UCSD), where an endowed lectureship has been established in his name.

 Early life and education

 Arnold received his education at Princeton University, where he enrolled as an undergraduate at age 16.
 He earned his doctorate there in 1946 at 23, for work on the Manhattan Project (his thesis is still classified).
 Concerns about nuclear fallout and war prompted him to be an early member of the Union of Concerned Scientists and a World Federalist, through which he met his wife Louise in 1950.

 As a postdoctoral researcher under Willard Libby at the University of Chicago, Arnold helped develop the techniques for Carbon-14 dating, working with archeological samples from Egypt and other samples with known ages.
 For this work, Libby was awarded the Nobel Prize in Chemistry in 1960.